 Spider plants (Chlorophytum comosum), a common house plant, are not toxic to cats.
-They are typically safe if small amounts are consumed, but can cause some mild digestive upset, according to the ASPCA.1
+Spider plants are typically safe if small amounts are consumed, but can cause some mild digestive upset, according to the ASPCA.1

 A cat cannot live off of spider plants alone, as they do not contain all of the nutrients needed to survive.
 Cats are obligate carnivores, after all.
 If your cat does nibble on your houseplant, they shouldn’t experience any major ill effects, but some may experience mild symptoms.